 You will burn out

 Everyone reaches their breaking point during the season, no matter how many times you’ve done it before.
 Energy levels wane, emotions run high, and you feel trapped (because essentially, you are).
-Be prepared for this to happen, and unless it’s a serious danger to your mental health, don’t leave early!
+Be prepared for this to happen, and unless it’s a severe danger to your mental health, don’t leave early!
 You’ll regret calling it quits too soon.
-Find people within the lodge who you trust to talk to about what’s going on – you’ll be surprised by how many people are feeling just as crap as you, and there is power in solidarity.
+Find people within the lodge who you trust to talk to about what’s going on.
+You’ll be surprised by how many people are feeling just as crap as you, and there is power in solidarity.

 Learn everything you can